Prrromanssss/DAEC-fullstack/README.md

 **How to use it?**

-/expressions - You can follow write some expression to calculate /operations - You can change the execution time of each operation /agents - You can see how many servers can currently process expressions
+/expressions - You can write some expressions to calculate

+/operations - You can change the execution time of each operation

+/agents - You can see how many servers can currently process expressions

 **How does it work?**